Step 1: Apply Online

 To file an appeal, students are required to submit a complete appeal packet which includes:

 The appeal documents are forwarded to the Director of Student Financial Services for review.
-Students are notified of the decision by mail.
+Students are notified of the decision by email.

-All courses taken at other institutions will be included in the maximum time frame assessment, the cumulative GPA assessment, and the cumulative pace rate assessment, provided the transcripts have been submitted, evaluated, and posted to the student’s academic record.
-Students with bachelor degrees are not eligible for Federal Pell Grants.
+All courses taken at other institutions will be included in the maximum time frame assessment, cumulative GPA assessment, and cumulative pace rate assessment, provided the transcripts have been submitted, evaluated, and posted to the student’s academic record.
+Students with bachelor degrees are not eligible for the Federal Pell Grant.
 Foreign courses will be accepted and counted by the district if they have been professionally evaluated by a credible foreign degree evaluation organization.

-ESL units will not be counted when determining the remaining maximum time frame.
-ESL units will be considered when assessing both the student’s cumulative GPA and pace rate.
+ESL units will not be counted toward maximum time frame; however, they will be considered when assessing both the student’s cumulative GPA and pace rate.
 To ensure that students are making progress towards their educational goal, it is expected that after four (4) semesters of ESL instruction, students will begin incorporating coursework that is related to their educational goal/major.

 Any remedial units in excess of 30 will be counted toward attempted units.

 “I” (incomplete) grades will be considered “attempted”, but will not be considered to have been “completed”.
-It is the student’s responsibility to inform the Student Financial Services office if an “I” grade changes during a term.
-If the change of grade will affect the student’s financial aid eligibility, the Student Financial Services office will perform a recalculation of aid eligibility during the term.
+It is the student’s responsibility to inform the Student Financial Services Office if an “I” grade changes during a semester.
+If the change of grade will affect the student’s financial aid eligibility, the Student Financial Services Office will perform a recalculation of aid eligibility during the semester.
 Otherwise, the change of grade will not be factored into the cumulative pace rate until the next SAP evaluation.